nrw-digital/week-notes/en/updates/_posts/2023-03-31-week-notes.md

 + Sophie has been updating flooding resources and leaflets in the Intranet to ensure staff have access to the latest information.
 + Heledd joined the first Centre of Digital Public Services Advisory panel meeting for 2023.
 The panel has a mix of people with different skills and experience - from Wales, UK and Scottish government, as well as people who work in the third sector.
 The topic this time was around what are the minimum viable skills needed for a digital team.
 + Heledd met with a member of the Welsh Government Central Web team to discuss ways we can continue to work closer, to help our teams, and users.
-+ Welsh Government added a link to our Natural Resources Wales website proposition to the [GOV.WALES proposition | GOV.WALES](https://www.gov.wales/gov-wales-proposition).
++ Welsh Government added a link to our Natural Resources Wales website proposition to the [GOV.WALES proposition](https://www.gov.wales/gov-wales-proposition).
 We think this is pretty cool!